-For the three years ended December 31, 2015, the Company has been affected by a number of factors, changes and initiatives including:
+For the three years ended December 31, 2016, the Company has been affected by a number of factors, changes and initiatives including:

-- 1. Effective completion of a comprehensive value creation plan commenced in 2010 designed to increase shareholder value through a number of short- and longer-term initiatives to capitalize on the scale of the Company in the domestic Canadian marketplace, including: - (a) simplification in product formulations and manufacturing; - (b) facility rationalization and plant consolidations; - (c) distribution improvements; and - (d) strategic capital investments in new manufacturing and distribution facilities and technology; - 2.
-The Company's sale of its 90% interest in Canada Bread to Grupo Bimbo in May 2014; - 3.
-The Company's sale of its Rothsay, Olivieri pasta, turkey processing and potato products operations in 2013; and - 4.
-The impact of changes in the price of key inputs including pork, corn and fuel costs, the impact of currency changes and the ability of the Company to adjust prices in response to these changes.
+- 1. Final steps towards completion of a comprehensive value creation plan (the "Value Creation Plan") commenced in 2010 designed to increase shareholder value by modernizing and consolidating the prepared meats supply chain through a number of short- and longer-term initiatives to capitalize on the scale of the Company in the domestic Canadian marketplace, including: - (a) simplification in product formulations and manufacturing; - (b) facility rationalization and plant consolidations; - (c) distribution improvements; and - (d) strategic capital investments in new manufacturing and distribution facilities and technology; - 2.
+The Company's sale of its 90% interest in Canada Bread to Grupo Bimbo in May 2014; and - 3.
+The impact of changes in the price of key inputs including pork, corn, wheat and fuel costs, the impact of currency changes and the ability of the Company to adjust prices in response to these changes.